MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ```

 The first part of the example shows the contents of the `Test.psd1` file.
 It contains a
-`ConvertFrom-StringData` command that converts a series of named text strings into a hash table.
+`ConvertFrom-StringData` command that converts a series of named text strings into a hashtable.
 The
 `Test.psd1` file is located in the en-US subdirectory of the `C:\Test` directory that contains the
 script.